Be-Secure/BeS-dev-kit/README.md

 # Setting env variables

-`Note: Should be done before testing`
+`Note: Should be done before testing/running`

 1. Creating a json file in your user home dir under the name `bes-dev-kit.json`.
 2. Copy the below contents and paste it inside the file.